olamilekanadesoye/TradeZone_Analytics/README.md

 ---

 ## Data Profiling
 Before any cleaning or analysis was performed, all 7 tales were examined to understand its structure, completeness and quality.
-Below is a summary of finidngs across multiples tables
+Below is a summary of finidngs across multiples tables:

 ### Missing Values
 |Table      |Columns|Rows   |